lucianoiam/flutter-webapp/README.md

 ### Features

-- Firebase push notifications
+- Firebase remote notifications
+- Scheduled local notifications
 - QR and barcodes scanner
-- HTML5 Geolocation on both platforms
+- HTML5 geolocation on both platforms
 - Currently only supports remotely hosted content

 ### How to use